-- 3, 4 or 5 years of hardware warranty - On-site service with a response time of x hours - On-site service with a recovery time of x hours - Hotline can be reached x hours y days a week - Delivery of spare devices which do not require swapping by a service technician - Spare device storage at the customer's location
+- 3, 4 or 5 years of hardware warranty - On-site service with a response time of x hours - On-site service with a recovery time of x hours - Hotline can be reached x hours y days a week - Delivery of spare devices which do not require swapping by a service technician

-Individual agreements can be made when procuring solutions with high availability or safety-relevant solutions.
-The necessity of the requirements and the costs these incur must be balanced.
+• Spare device storage at the customer's location Individual agreements can be made when procuring solutions with high availability or safety-relevant solutions.
+An assessment of the necessity of the requirements and the resulting costs must be made here.